-The primary efficacy of diagnostic facet injections / MBBs is to determine the appropriateness for a radiofrequency neurotomy of painful segmental levels in order to achieve long-term pain management.
-A positive response is defined as at least 70% relief of the primary (index) pain, with the onset and duration of relief being consistent with the local anesthetic employed and measured by a decrease in pain medication and increase in functional ability ALL of the following criteria apply:
+The primary efficacy of diagnostic facet injections / MBBs is to determine the appropriateness for a radiofrequency neurotomy of painful segmental levels to achieve long-term pain management.
+A positive response is defined as at least 70% relief of the primary (index) pain with the onset and duration of relief being consistent with the local anesthetic employed and measured by a decrease in pain medication and increase in functional ability.

-- a.
-For each covered spinal region (cervical or lumbar), diagnostic facet joint injections/MBBs should be performed at no more than four (4) joints per session (e.g., two [2] bilateral levels or four [4] unilateral levels). - b.
-A second diagnostic facet joint injection/medial branch block (e.g., dual), performed to confirm the validity of the clinical response to the initial facet joint injection performed in the same location(s) on two separate occasions at least one week apart, are considered medically necessary to confirm the diagnosis due to the unacceptably high false positive rate of single MBB injections when ALL of the following criteria are met: - Administered at the same level as the initial block; AND - The initial diagnostic facet joint injection produced a positive response (e.g., at least 70% relief of facet mediated pain for at least the expected minimum duration of the effect of the local anesthetic); AND - A radiofrequency joint denervation/ablation procedure is being considered. - c.
-A maximum of six (6) facet joint procedural sessions per region (cervical or lumbar) may be performed in a 12-month period. - d.
-More than two facet injections/medial branch blocks at the same level are considered to be therapeutic rather than diagnostic.
-Therapeutic facet injections/medial branch blocks are considered NOT medically necessary.
+- 1. For each covered spinal region (cervical or lumbar), diagnostic facet joint injections / MBBs should be performed at no more than four (4) joints per session (e.g., two [2] bilateral levels or four [4] unilateral levels). - 2.
+A second diagnostic facet joint injection / MBB (e.g., dual), performed to confirm the validity of the clinical response to the initial facet joint injection performed in the same location(s) on two separate occasions at least one week apart, are considered medically necessary to confirm the diagnosis due to the unacceptably high false positive rate of single MBB injections when ALL the following criteria are met: - Administered at the same level as the initial block; AND - Initial diagnostic facet joint injection produced a positive response (e.g., at least 70% relief of facet mediated pain for at least the expected minimum duration of the effect of the local anesthetic); AND - Radiofrequency joint denervation / ablation procedure is being considered. - 3.
+A maximum of six (6) facet joint procedural sessions per region (cervical or lumbar) may be performed in a 12-month period. - 4.
+More than two facet injections / MBBs at the same level are considered therapeutic rather than diagnostic.
+Therapeutic facet injections / MBBs are considered NOT medically necessary.